Why Do People Use Telegram? The US Is Missing Out

 Channels with unlimited subscribers.
 Telegram channels are one-to-many broadcast tools.
 A creator can reach 10, 10,000, or 1 million followers — all getting every message, no algorithm filtering.
 Neither iMessage nor WhatsApp offers anything close.
 WhatsApp broadcast lists max out at 256, and recipients must have your number saved.

 Bots that do real work.
 Telegram’s Bot API lets developers build everything from payment processors to customer support agents to automated content delivery systems.
-Bots can handle forms, accept payments, run polls, and interact with external APIs. iMessage has no bot ecosystem.
+Bots can handle forms, accept payments via Stripe Checkout, run polls, and integrate with external APIs. iMessage has no bot ecosystem.
 WhatsApp Business API exists but is restricted and expensive.

-Telegram is not just for chatting with friends.
-It is infrastructure for people who build audiences and earn from them.
+Telegram is infrastructure for people who build audiences and earn from them.
 Creators run paid channels, journalists bypass algorithmic feeds, crypto communities coordinate in real time, and educators deliver entire courses inside the app.
 Here is what actual usage looks like across different creator and community types.

 Content creator building a paid community on Telegram